 From Godzilla: The Half-Century War, we are given the death of Colonel Schooler and Ota's reaction.
 Manly Tears, people.
 Manly tears.

 How about Ota's heroic sacrifice in the final issue?
 Even the manly tears shed manly tears that day.
 Especially when he's yelling at Godzilla to look at him and fight just before the Dimension Tide's black hole collapses on itself.
 And the kicker?
 Godzilla is still alive.

 Alien 2: *groaning and in form of a cockroach* I'm here...but what wrong?

-Alien 1: Why!?
+Alien 1: And why!?
 Why did the machines go wrong? *morphs into true form and gives a painful dying groan* Everything was going so perfect...going so well! *death groan*